-- At the base is the synthesis of answers from multiple documents and interviews in respect to a specific checklist question.
-Here, the assessment needs to: (a) focus on validity and reliability of the data; and then, (b) the identification of the consensus and outlier views.
+- At the base is the synthesis of answers from multiple documents and interviews with respect to a specific checklist question.
+Here, the assessment needs to: (a) focus on the validity and reliability of the data; and then, (b) the identification of the consensus and outlier views.

 The time required to complete an Evaluability Assessment can range from a few days to a month or more.
 A key determinant is the extent to which stakeholder consultations are required and whether multiple projects are involved.
 Evaluability Assessments at the design stage may be carried out largely on the basis of desk-based work, whereas Evaluability Assessments prior to a proposed evaluation is much more likely to require extensive stakeholder consultation.